About Emma

 My approach to therapy is holistic and integrative, but rooted in person-centered and trauma-informed perspectives.
 My practice is LGBTQ+ affirming, inclusive, and social justice oriented.

-My treatment approach draws from different modalities and perspectives including psychodynamic therapy, dialectical behavioral therapy (DBT), parts work, existential psychology, mindfulness, and attachment theory.
-I utilize Brainspotting in addition to talk therapy.
+My treatment approach draws from different modalities and perspectives including psychodynamic therapy, dialectical behavioral therapy (DBT), parts work, existential psychology, mindfulness, attachment theory, and somatic approaches like Brainspotting.